Here’s my ultimate guide to the best things to do in Cairo – from an expat who’s been exploring the city for a decade.

 Don’t miss: the complete burials of Yuya and Thuya and the statues of the great kings Khufu, Khafre, and Menkaure, the builders of the pyramids.
 The Tanis collection is nearly as rich and ornate as the findings from Tutankhamun’s tomb.
 It includes silver coffins, gold masks, royal sarcophagi and jewelry.

 Set aside at least a few hours to wander this museum.
-And hire a tour guide to get the most from your visit – not everything is labelled well and the museum isn’t easy to navigate for first-timers.
+And hire a tour guide to get the most from your visit.
+The museum is not always labelled well and confusing to navigate for first-timers.

 The Mask of Tutankhamun: an iconic death mask of the child king, this 10-kilogram golden artifact is the best-known work from ancient Egypt.
 It’s housed in a darkened room where no photos are allowed.